MBuffenoir/b4c/README.md

 ##Back end
 Django is used to create the web back end and an admin interface.
-Crossbar will serve normal web requests and websockets.
+Nodejs with bitcore are used to handle bitcoins.a Crossbar will serve normal web requests and websockets.

 ##Front end